oaurbanov/pronounce_fend/README.md

 ```
 Send sound to backend (Done)
-Obtain its specto and send it back to front-end
+Obtain its specto and send it back to front-end (Done)
-Render new specto with old specto in the background
+Render new specto with old specto in the background (Done)
+Get ride of sound and image catching in fron-end
 Compare spectros with AI and give feedback

 # Validating: